 Use a 1/3 of a cup and fill it twice if you don't own or can't find your 2/3 measuring cup.
 You can also use 10 tablespoons plus 2 teaspoons in a pinch as a conversion for 2/3 of a cup.

 Liquid ingredients are measured using liquid measuring cups, which are often made of plastic and come in sizes like 4 or 8 cups.
-Most include a marking for 2/3 of a cup.
+Most include a 2/3 cup measurement marking.
 To accurately measure a liquid ingredient, like water, olive oil or soup stock, slowly pour it into a liquid measuring cup that is set on a flat surface.
-As you approach the 2/3 of a cup line, position yourself so that you are eye-level with the marking.
+As you approach the 2/3 cup line, position yourself so that you are eye-level with the marking.
 Due to the surface tension of liquids, the surface does not sit perfectly flat.
-If forms a meniscus, which appears as a slight curve, slowly continue adding your liquid to the measuring cup until the bottom of the meniscus is perfectly level with the bottom of the 2/3 of a cup marking.
+If forms a meniscus, which appears as a slight curve, slowly continue adding your liquid to the measuring cup until the bottom of the meniscus is perfectly level with the bottom of the 2/3 cup marking.

 Liquid Ingredient Substitution